Gordon Ramsay Beetroot-Cured Salmon (Jewel Color, Clean Cure)

 Directions

-• Mix with sugar, salt, orange zest, beetroot, and black pepper.
+• Mix the cure: Coarsely grind toasted coriander; combine with sugar, salt, orange zest, grated beet, and black pepper until evenly mixed.

 Notes